Luciferxgkp/lucifer.ai/README.md

 Lucifer AI utilizes cutting-edge technologies:

+- Next.js and Tailwind css for frontend.
+- Clerk for user authentication.
 - OpenAI API for chatbot, image, and code generation.
 - Replicate AI API for audio and video generation.
 - Planet-Scale Prisma DB for secure and scalable data management.
+- Crisp for customer support.

 ## Usage